matthiask/django-prose-editor/docs/configuration_language.rst

 Custom Processor Functions
 --------------------------

-For advanced cases, you can define processor functions to customize the sanitization rules based on feature configuration:
+The processor function is the core of custom extensions.
+It determines what HTML elements, attributes, and JavaScript modules are used:

 .. code-block:: python

-    # Example processor function
+    # Example processor function in myapp/extensions.py
-    def process_custom_extension(config):
+    def process_complex_extension(config):
         """
         Process custom extension configuration for sanitization.